 Dig deeper and you’ll find we’ve barely scratched the surface.
 Python has tonnes of cool applications within data analytics.
 And we’ve not even touched on its uses for other fields, like web development, or special effects production!

 The key thing to take away from this blog post is that you needn’t spend months mastering Python.
-Get to grips with the basics, and you can then play around with some different software libraries.
+Download a new version like Python 3.8, get to grips with the basics, and you can then play around with some different software libraries.
 Ask yourself: what tasks can I automate?